Diogo-Esteves/Diogo-Esteves/README.md

   :information_source: Programming languages: studying CPython internals, **Go**, **Rust**, **C++**, C and now Haskell.

-  :computer:  I am willing to be involved in problem solving, creation, research and delivery of new products/projects.
+  :computer:  I am willing to be involved in problem-solving, creation, research and delivery of new products/projects.

   :telescope: I am interested in helping improve code quality, learning new stuff, growing as a developer, and drinking great coffee. :coffee:.